Skip to Content

 Airalo Eurolink eSIM Review by Phone Travel Wiz

 Original publication: 12th of May 2022.
-Last updated: 15th of March 2023.
+Last updated: 15th of January 2024.

 Table of Contents

-Which Phones are Compatible with Airalo Travel eSIMs?
+Which Phones are Compatible with Airalo eSIMs?

 Sure, your phone may support eSIM, but the local mobile operator and travel eSIM provider, like Airalo, first needs to certify a phone before the users can use their products.

->>> Check out the latest and exclusive Airalo Eurolink Europe eSIM deals now! <<<
+>>> Get your Airalo Eurolink eSIM now! <<<

 Support Me on Ko-Fi Orange

-You can get the Eurolink eSIM for as little as 5 USD for 1 GB of data valid for 7 days all the way up to 185 USD for 100 GB valid for 180 days.
-There are six variants (1 GB/7 days, 3 GB/30 days, 5 GB/30 days, 10 GB/30 days, 50 GB/90 days & 100 GB/180 days), which can all be used in 39 European nations.
+You can get the Airalo Eurolink eSIM for as little as 5 USD for 1 GB of data (7 days) and up to 185 USD for 100 GB (180 days).
+The eSIM can be used in 39 European countries with six options: 1 GB/7 days, 3 GB/30 days, 5 GB/30 days, 10 GB/30 days, 50 GB/90 days & 100 GB/180 days.

 Regardless of the currency used in your country, Airalo will always charge you in USD (US Dollar).

-© Airalo
+© Wise

-Moreover, regardless of which Eurolink eSIM you choose, you can always top it up for the same amount of data and prices as listed above.
+Moreover, regardless of which Airalo Eurolink eSIM you choose, you can always top it up for the same amount of data and prices as listed above.

-You can top it up with the 3 GB Europe top-up (30 days costing 13 USD) or the 100 GB Europe top-up (180 days costing 185 USD).
+You can top it up with the 3 GB top-up (30 days, costing 13 USD) or the 100 GB top-up (180 days, costing 185 USD).

 Support Me on Ko-Fi Orange